Tuberculosis

 - Weight loss

-- Coughing for more than 3 weeks
+- Coughing for more than three weeks

 - Chest pain

-Tuberculosis is contagious but is not easily spread from one person to another:
+TB is contagious but is not easily spread from one person to another:

 - To become infected, you must have close and prolonged contact with someone who has the active disease in their lungs